Would you rather wait for something to happen or make something happen. Not to challenge anyone, but this says a lot about your personality.

 What are the bare bones of what you need to start making that trip to Florida?
 That is a concrete plan.
 Of course, you can plan for more than one set of circumstances.
 Maybe you’re able to achieve more comfort during the change than expected or resources change.
 Your short term goals can be adjusted.
 But, you probably at least can determine the least of what you need.
 From there, the plan can expand.

 I have found myself waiting on some things more now, though.
-And I don’t find it neccesarily healthy feeling.
-But, to me, education just feels like a better use of my time then spending most of a week firing off resumes.
+And I don’t find it necessarily a healthy feeling.
+But, to me, education just feels like a better use of my time than spending most of a week firing off resumes.
 But, if I was doing some of that before- its important that I at least keep up the practice of sending resumes.
 There was an old commercial for the Illinois Lotto that had a slogan “You have to play to win”.
 And you have to participate to get a job.

-Now, a pro-active stance is the opposite of waiting for the inevitable nothing to happen.
+Now, a pro-active stance is an opposite of waiting for the inevitable nothing to happen.
 I’m trying to create some opportunities, at least I feel like I have taken some ownership over my destiny (not fate).
 I’m working at my craft.
 I’m hustling.
 I’m contacting folks.
 I’m making connections.
-I continue to produce portfolio and self-promotional material.
+I continue to produce a portfolio and self-promotional material.

 I have dived into a long, deep learning path on LinkedIn Learning that will take weeks.
 But, I have started and make nearly daily progress.
 I’m not looking to be a production machine in these times of filling time- but there is something to be said for staying the course of positivity, not waiting for the inevitable lack of job activity, and surviving vs. thriving.
 Waiting is not thriving.
 It is merely surviving.

-This has been a Saturday morning note to myself to stay the course.
+This has been a Saturday morning note to me to stay the course.
 It’s not getting knocked down that is the determinator, its how you get up.
 Frankly, you just never know what can happen even against all odds.